luketurner/my-infra/README.md

 Before the Pis can be turned on and connected to the network, their microSD cards must be _flashed_ so the Pis can boot and connect to the network.

 "Flashing" in this case means the card is partitioned, has filesystems written, and OS files downloaded.
 The simplest way to achieve this is by connecting the microSD card to your dev box and writing a prebaked disk image to the device.

 There's a variety of tools to flash SD cards with disk images.
 I used an open-source GUI tool called [balenaEtcher](https://www.balena.io/etcher/), which works cross platform.
 Eventually I would like to automate this step, though.

-Flash the Pis with the [Ubuntu 20.02 Server arm64+raspi image](http://cdimage.ubuntu.com/releases/20.04/release/ubuntu-20.04-preinstalled-server-arm64+raspi.img.xz).
-Using a different OS or version may cause the playbooks to fail.
+Using balenaEtcher, flash the microSD cards with the [Ubuntu 20.02 Server arm64+raspi image](http://cdimage.ubuntu.com/releases/20.04/release/ubuntu-20.04-preinstalled-server-arm64+raspi.img.xz).
+Flashing a different OS or version may cause the playbooks to fail.

 > **Note:** Ubuntu Server was chosen over Raspbian because some Docker images work better in an `arm64` architecture, which Raspbian does not support.

-Once you've flashed the image, we need to make one tweak to a file in the boot partition.
+Once you've written the disk image to the microSD card, we need to make one tweak to a file in the boot partition to simplify the next step of provisioning.

 Re-mount the partition (in Windows, I unplug and replug the card reader to do this), then find the `user-data` file and change the `expire: true` line to `expire: false`.